kaltokri/just-the-docs-test/docs/plugins/write-your-own.md

 ### Mission

-The running [mission](../core/data/mission.py) can be accessed through the Server instance like so:
+The running mission (`mission.py`) can be accessed through the Server instance like so:

 ```python
 mission: Mission = server.current_mission